03 Jan The Manor House

 As lunchtime approached, Dylan was getting ready to go home.
 He left his bike in my back garden so went to go get it.

 I squinted to the trees at the very back of the garden and sure enough there she was!

 Peggy smiled.
-“I’m ok” she said, “I’ve been playing in the field.
+“I’m okay,” she said.
+“I’ve been playing in the field.
 Come and play.”

-“I keep thinking about the Manor House” Peggy casually told us, shocking both Dylan and I.
+“I keep thinking about the Manor House,” Peggy casually told us, shocking both Dylan and me.

 Peggy seemed so afraid the last time we went, and now Dylan and I were afraid too.
 How could she seem so nonchalant about what happened?